Teror

 Teror is a pilgrimage town in the heart of Gran Canaria.
 Known for its Basilica of Our Lady of the Pine and colourful wooden balconies, this mountain village has a deep sense of tradition and faith.

-T eror’s story begins with a miracle.
-In 1481, locals reported seeing a vision of the Virgin Mary near a pine tree, prompting the construction of the Basilica of Nuestra Señora del Pino.
-Today the basilica remains the town’s focal point, drawing pilgrims from across the Canary Islands, especially on 8 September when thousands come to honour the island’s patron saint.
+Teror’s rich and sacred history begins with a famous miracle.
+In 1481, local shepherds reported seeing a heavenly vision of the Virgin Mary appearing in the branches of a massive pine tree, an event that forever changed the town and prompted the construction of the magnificent Basilica of Nuestra Señora del Pino.
+Today, this grand, neoclassical basilica remains the focal point of the entire town, drawing devoted pilgrims from all across the Canary Islands archipelago.
+The spiritual energy peaks every year on September 8th during the Fiesta del Pino, when thousands of walkers complete an overnight trek to honor the island’s beloved patron saint in a vibrant explosion of folklore, offerings, and traditional costumes.